Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: AWS and Azure FaaS Workflow Platforms

 \subsection{Azure Durable Functions Orchestration}

-An Azure Durable Functions workflow is composed programmatically by a user-defined \textit{orchestrator function}, and user-defined \textit{activity functions} that are invoked by the workflow.
-These are written in Python, .Net, JavaScript, etc. All activity and orchestrator functions run concurrently as processes in workers (VMs) that are shared among all functions of the workflow.
-Each VM has 2~cores and 1.5~GB of memory.
-We describe the two orchestration runtimes that Azure offers.
+\modc{A workflow in Azure Durable Functions is composed through a user-defined \textit{orchestrator} code that coordinates multiple \textit{activity} functions.
+These are implemented in Python, .NET, or JavaScript and run as processes within worker VMs (2 vCPUs, 1.5GB RAM).} \modc{Azure provides two orchestration runtimes: with default Storage Provider (AzS) and Netherite Storage provider (AzN)~\cite{netherite}.}